processing/p5.sound.js-ARCHIVE/contributor_docs/documentation_style_guide.md

 - Always use `const` or `let` to declare variables.

 > Why?
 Declaring a variable without `const` or `let` will make it global.
 We want to avoid polluting the global namespace.
-Captain Planet warned us of that.
+Captain  warned us of that.

 ```javascript
 // Bad.